OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 drwxr-xr-x  131 sven  staff   4.3K Dec  5 16:29 res
 drwxr-xr-x    9 sven  staff   306B Dec  5 16:29 smali
 ```

-- AndroidManifest.xml: The decoded Manifest file, which can be opened and edited in a text editor.
-- apktool.yml: file containing information about the output of apktool
-- original: folder containing the MANIFEST.MF file, which contains information about the files contained in the JAR file
-- res: directory containing the app’s resources
-- smali: directory containing the disassembled Dalvik bytecode.

 The main source of information is the Android Manifest.
 The following sections cover the basic information that you can get from an app by using its unpacked app package and the decoded AndroidManifest.xml.